JimChestnutt/frontend-boilerplate/README.md

-# frontend-boilerplate
+# Frontend Boilerplate

-Base framework for starting new html or frontend projects.
+A straightforward framework for starting new HTML / frontend projects.

+  - Sass css framework
+  - ES6+ ready js
+  - Browsersync ready
+  - No task runner required - development is straight from npm scripts